Code of Conduct for UNCG University Libraries

 The University Libraries welcome UNCG students, faculty and staff, and members of the community to use our buildings and resources.
 To ensure everyone’s safety and provide an environment conducive to research, learning and collaboration we ask that you abide by our Code of Conduct.

 - The University Libraries follow The University of North Carolina at Greensboro’s Student Code of Conduct and The University Policy Manual.

 - Food and drink are permitted with some restrictions.
 See the University Libraries Food and Drink Policy.

 - Please turn off cell phone ringers and be considerate (use your "inside voice") when using cell phones.

-- Please observe the quiet zones on tower floors 6-9 and the Trice Alcove in the Reference Room on the 1st floor.
+- Please observe the quiet zones on tower floors 6-9.
 Cell phones should not be used in the quiet zones.

 - Group study is encouraged in designated areas.
 Please remember to respect others with noise levels, conversation, use of space and resources.

 - Only trained assistance or guide animals are allowed.
 The Libraries follow UNCG's policy on animals on campus.

 - Please enjoy your skateboards, skates, and scooters outside.

 - Bicycles should be stored on the racks outside.